-If you’re about to start working with public repos on GitHub, you might want to hide your email address(es) from the commit history.
+If you are about to start working with public repositories on GitHub, you might want to hide your email address(es) from the commit history.

 GitHub website -> Settings -> Emails.

-Scroll down to ‘Keep my email address private’ and you’ll be able to take a copy of your no-reply address that will look something like :email@example.com
+Scroll down to ‘Keep my email address private’ and you’ll be able to take a copy of your no-reply address that will look something like:

 Step 2 (Activate on GitHub website)